home-assistant/home-assistant.io/source/_components/tellstick.markdown

   required: false
   type: string
 max_age:
-  description: "Only add sensors that has received a value within this time (seconds)"
+  description: Only add sensors that has received a value within this time (seconds).
   required: false
   type: integer
 only_named: